aqsa-hafeez/Sales-Forecasting/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Download the Walmart dataset from Kaggle and place the CSV files in the specified path (or update the paths in the notebook).
+3. Download the Walmart dataset from the Kaggle link and place the CSV files in a directory of your choice.
+Update the file paths in the notebook accordingly.

 ## How to Run
 1. Open the Jupyter notebook `code1.ipynb` in Jupyter Lab or Jupyter Notebook: